Maha CM fires veiled barb at Uddhav over his 'whereabouts' when Babri masjid was demolished | Politics

 Maha CM fires veiled barb at Uddhav over his 'whereabouts' when Babri masjid was demolished

-Maharashtra Chief Minister Eknath Shinde on Tuesday took a swipe at Shiv Sena UBT leader Uddhav Thackeray over the remarks of state minister and BJP leader Chandrakant Patil who claimed that not a single Shiv Sena worker was present near the Babri masjid when it was brought down in 1992.Talking to reporters here, Shinde said Patil meant to know the whereabouts of the former chief minister read Uddhav Thackeray when the demolition of the structure was carried out.
+Maharashtra Chief Minister Eknath Shinde on Tuesday took a swipe at Shiv Sena UBT leader Uddhav Thackeray over the remarks of state minister and BJP leader Chandrakant Patil who claimed that not a single Shiv Sena worker was present near the Babri masjid when it was brought down in 1992.Without taking names, Shinde slammed Uddhav and the faction led by him for remaining silent when V D Savarkar was insulted.

 - Country: